Reviews You Can Rely On

 Upper Material Mesh

 Unfortunately, these shoes have some limitations.
 Though convenient, the slip-on design means you can't adjust the fit for varying foot shapes or preferences.
-And with only one width option, they might not accommodate all foot shapes and sizes.
-If you require a wider option, the high-performing Hoka Transport comes in both wide and regular widths.
+With only one width option, they may not accommodate all foot shapes and sizes.
 We also noticed that the arch support, while adequate for short walks, might not be ideal for those needing more substantial support for extended periods.
-If you require more structured support, we'd recommend the Brooks Ghost Max 2, though the price tag is high.
 Overall, we find the GO WALK Joy to be an excellent value proposition for casual walkers searching for a comfortable, lightweight shoe for daily errands and moderate activity.
 Their combination of immediate comfort, reliable traction, and accessible price point makes this shoe one of our favorites.

 Read more: Skechers GO WALK Joy review